+Services Connected Supplier

+Gas or liquid petroleum gas \checkmark British Gas

+Water mains or private water supply \checkmark Water mains

+Electricity \checkmark British gas

+Mains drainage \checkmark Mains drainage

+Telephone \checkmark Sky

+Cable TV or satellite \checkmark Sky

+Broadband \checkmark Sky

+Is there a septic tank system at your property?

+b.

-Services Connected Supplier Gas or liquid petroleum gas Shell energy Water mains or private water supply Edinburgh council Electricity Shell energy Mains drainage Edinburgh council Telephone Cable TV or satellite Broadband Virgin b.
-Is there a septic tank system at your p roperty? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
-If you have answered yes, please give details of the company with which you have a maintenance contract: 11 a.
-Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No If you have answered yes, please give details: b.
+- (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?

+If you have answered yes, please give details of the company with which you have a maintenance contract:

+11 Responsibilities for shared or common areas

+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+No b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

+Yes

+Yes, we have shared ownership of the roof

-No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-No d.
+c.
+Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-If you have answered yes, please give details: e.
+No e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-If you have answered yes, please give details: f.
-As far as you are aware, is there a public right of way across any part of your property?

-(public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+No f.
+As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)